phdesign/flickr-rsync/README.md

 ## TODO

-* How to handle nested directories
+* How to handle nested directories (merge with separator)
 * Sort listings (use yeild instead of print?)
 * Modes: Tree / CSV
-* Iterate through paged results from flickr
+* Include files in root and not in photosets